greymatter-io/helm-charts/observables/README.md

 ## Requirements

+- a namespace in which to apply the observables
 - `docker.secret` with ability to pull images in namespace
 - `sidecar-certs` secret in namespace (for kibana-proxy)

+You can add a namespace with:

+`make namespace NAMESPACE=observables`

+You can add secrets with:

+`make secrets NAMESPACE=observables`

+* this assumes you have a `credentials.yaml` file as created via the main `helm-charts/Makefile`

 ## All in One Install